fuyinghuang/wdi-project-one-galaxy-wars/README.md

 ```

 ## Wins and Blockers
 As my first project, I would say a huge win was to build the game and used HTML, CSS and JavaScript I have learned so far.
-The styling was another big win by using the gif background image of planet, which made the four circles as part of the space.
+The styling was another big win by using the gif background image of the planet, which made the four circles as part of the space.

-The biggest block was to let the four circles lighten one after another instead of lighten at the same time, which was quite challenging at the beginning.
+The biggest block was to let the four circles lighting one after another instead of lighten at the same time, which was quite challenging at the beginning.
 I couldn't just use setTimeout function which the four circles would still lighten at the same time.

 ### Styling
 Initially, I made four colourful circles for the game and then I switched to the outer space style, with four rotating plants by using CSS animation.
 From style.css

 ### Future Features
 There are some features I would like to add in the future: